ZWang-Lab/RVMMAT/README.md

 ## Citation

 Xu, G., Amei, A., Wu, W., Liu, Y., Shen, L., Oh, E.C. and Wang, Z., 2024.
 Retrospective varying coefficient association analysis of longitudinal binary traits: application to the identification of genetic loci associated with hypertension.
-The annals of applied statistics, 18(1), p.487.(10.1214/23-aoas1798)
+The annals of applied statistics, 18(1), p.487. (doi: 10.1214/23-aoas1798)